opensumi/docs/docs/integrate/quick-start/electron.en.md

 ## Local Start

-> **注意：由于编译过程中需要下载大量的包，并且部分包需要访问 GitHub 下载源码，请保持 GitHub 的访问畅通。很多 404 Not Found 的问题都是网络访问失败引起的。** Note: As a large number of packages need to be downloaded during the compilation process, and some packages need to access GitHub to download the source code, please keep GitHub accessible.
-Many 404 Not Found problems are caused by network access failures.
+> **Note: As a large number of packages need to be downloaded during the compilation process, and some packages need to access GitHub to download the source code, please keep GitHub accessible.
+Many 404 Not Found problems are caused by network access failures.**
 > China mainland Users who cannot install dependencies properly because of network problems can switch to the `main-cn` branch first: `git checkout main-cn`, or refer to the appendix at the end of the article to configure the npm image.

 Run the following commands in sequence: